vasyl-n/travel-like-a-local/README.md

-# travel-like-a-local :dromedary_camel: :camel: :dromedary_camel: :dromedary_camel: :camel: :dromedary_camel:
+# travel-like-a-local :dromedary_camel: :camel: :dromedary_camel: :dromedary_camel:
 > An appplication that allows you to display suggestions from friends when you want to make a trip to a selected destination.